sjova/vscode-sass-format/README.md

 ### 1.0.0

-Initial release of Sass Format
+Initial release of Sass Formatter